Executive Overview

 5. Contracts

-Hardware and software IT assets may have associated documentation that must be tracked, including contracts, warranty protection, maintenance and service contracts.
+You must track associated documentation for hardware and software IT assets, including contracts, warranty protection, maintenance, and service contracts.
 For example, Service Level Agreements often guarantee the performance, reliability and availability of an IT asset or service.

-Keep in mind that a contract may be affected by a data center transformation.
-For example, if hardware is moved to a new geographic location to centralize operations, that move might impact service agreements.
+Remember that a data center transformation might affect a contract.
+For instance, if you move hardware to a new geographic location to centralize operations, it might impact service agreements.
 Or, virtualizing multiple servers onto one larger physical server may also affect software contracts.

 Getting the Discovery Job Done